Rugby 101: A Beginner’s Guide To Rugby Union

 Scrum formation

 The scrum is a crucial part of rugby union, often used to restart play after certain infringements or to contest possession when the ball is knocked forward.
 A scrum consists of eight players from each team, known as the forward pack.
 The teams bind together, and the opposing front rows interlock with each other.
 The scrum-half then feeds the ball into the scrum, where the hookers from each team try to strike for possession.
-The remaining players bind together to provide and strength.
+The remaining players bind together to provide stability and strength.
 The scrum is a powerful and intense formation, showcasing the physicality and skill of the forwards.

 3. Scoring and Gameplay